maxmonteiro2008/-datasciencecoursera/README.md

 names(mergedSubject)<-"Subject"

 # writting the Tidy  merged  dataset1

+#Merging all variables into One Tidy Dataset

+DataSet1<-cbind(mergedY,mergedSubject,mergedX)

+# Exporting the Dataset
+write.table(DataSet1, "./data/Dataset1.txt", row.names = FALSE, quote = FALSE)

-<h2>8 Execution of Requirements STEP5- creates a second, independent tidy data set with the average of each variable for each activity and each subject </h2>
+<h2>8 Execution of Requirements' STEP5- creates a second, independent tidy data set with the average of each variable for each activity and each subject </h2>

 Here  the script merge althe tables by column, reshape by activity+subject(FUN=mean) and export the tables of Dataset2